Eva Perón: Move to Buenos Aires

-In her autobiography, she explained that all the people from her town who had been to the big cities described them as "marvelous places, where nothing was given but wealth".
-In 1934, at the age of 15, Eva escaped her poverty-stricken village when she ran off with a young musician to the nation's capital of Buenos Aires.
+In her autobiography, Eva explained that all the people from her town who had been to the big cities described them as "marvelous places, where nothing was given but wealth".
+In 1934, at 15, Eva escaped her poverty-stricken village when she ran off with a young musician to the nation's capital of Buenos Aires.
 The young couple's relationship ended quickly, but Eva remained in Buenos Aires.
 She began to pursue jobs on the stage and the radio, and she eventually became a film actress.
-She bleached her naturally black hair to blonde, a look she maintained for the rest of her life.
+She bleached her naturally black hair blonde, a look she maintained for the rest of her life.

 It is often reported that Eva traveled to Buenos Aires by train with tango singer Agustín Magaldi.
 However, there is no record of the married Magaldi performing in Junín in 1934 (and, even if he had done so, he usually traveled with his wife).
 Eva's sisters maintain that Eva traveled to Buenos Aires with their mother.
 The sisters also claim that Doña Juana accompanied her daughter to an audition at a radio station and arranged for Eva to live with the Bustamante family, who were friends of the Duarte family.
 While the method of Eva's escape from her bleak provincial surroundings is debated, she did begin a new life in Buenos Aires.

 Upon arrival in Buenos Aires, Eva Duarte was faced with the difficulties of surviving without formal education or connections.
 The city was especially overcrowded during this period because of the migrations caused by the Great Depression.
 On 28 March 1935, she made her professional debut in the play Mrs. Perez (la Señora de Pérez), at the Comedias Theater.